AdaCore/training_material/courses/rust_essentials/020_hello_world/02_creating_a_program.rst

 * A directory will also be created (:filename:`hello_world/`)

-* A few noteworthy things automatically created at this step:
+* A few noteworthy things automatically created at this step

    * :filename:`Cargo.toml` - the :dfn:`manifest` used by **cargo**
    * :filename:`src/main.rs` - the program source code